ahmed24630/ardupilot-blue/README.md

 Select the image that you downloaded and then press \ **Write**.

 when this is finished, remove the SD Card and place it into your BBB.

+Note: I highly recommend a program called Etcher for this task ( https://etcher.io/ ).

 Flashing the image to the eMMC
 ------------------------------